Robert C. Tyler: Civil War

 When after the battle Brigadier William B. Bate was elevated to division command, Tyler took command of the brigade.
 Tyler then had command not only his own 15-37th Tennessee, but also the 10th, 20th and 30th Tennessee Regiments, as well as the 1st Tennessee Battalion, the 4th Georgia Battalion and the 37th Georgia Regiment.
-In the ensuing Chattanooga Campaign Tyler's (Bate's) brigade was posted on Missionary Ridge, right in the center of the Confederate second line near Bragg's headquarters.
+In the ensuing Chattanooga campaign Tyler's (Bate's) brigade was posted on Missionary Ridge, right in the center of the Confederate second line near Bragg's headquarters.
 During the Battle of Missionary Ridge the brigade initially held its position against Wagner's brigade, but was dislodged by the flanking attack of Hazen's brigade.
 Trying to rally his fleeing men Tyler was shot in the left leg and was carried from the field.

 The wound eventually led to the amputation of his leg and bound him to use crutches for the rest of his life.
 For his physical recovery, he transferred into a hospital at West Point, Georgia, and was still there when he received a promotion to brigadier general on February 23, 1864.
 Though his brigade was renamed to Tyler's Brigade, he never commanded the unit in the field.
 Instead he stayed in Georgia and later in 1864 commanded a camp near Macon where dismounted cavalrymen, stragglers and shirkers were organized into infantry.
 When the area was evacuated in late 1864 Tyler returned to West Point as commander of Fort Tyler, a small square earthwork with two field guns and a large 32-pounder gun.
 He held the position during winter, guarding the railroad bridges over the Chattahoochee River with a small detachment of convalescent soldiers, invalids and militiamen.

 Battle of West Point

 On the morning of April 16, 1865, seven days after Robert E. Lee's surrender, one of the brigades of Wilson's Cavalry Corps, commanded by Colonel Oscar Hugh La Grange and accompanied by a battery of artillery, attacked Fort Tyler.
 The battle raged on through most of the day as the outnumbered Confederates under command of General Tyler attempted to hold their fort.
 Around noon, during a stalemate, Tyler looked out onto the battlefield and was shot by a sniper positioned in a nearby cottage – which Tyler had refused to burn earlier because he knew the owner and did not believe the person could afford the loss.
 Reputedly another soldier shot at the same time, splitting his crutches.

 General Tyler is buried on the Fort Tyler Cemetery at West Point, like the other fallen defenders of Fort Tyler.
-He rests in a joint grave together with a longtime friend, Captain Celestino Gonzalez of the 1st Florida Infantry.
+He rests in a joint grave together with a longtime friend, Captain Celestino Gonzalez of the 1st Florida Infantry Regiment.